lgemc/english/vocab/06_friendship.md

 # slightly
 A little bit, small degree
 # acquaintance əˈkwān(t)ns
--- conocida
 A person who is known slightly, not a closer friend, like people at work

 Humans can handle until five hundred of acquaintances
 ## Examples
-She is not a closer friend, just an acquintance from school
+She is not a closer friend, just an acquaintance from school

 # casual friend
 A person that you know and get along to but is not a closer friend